Apple unveils iPhone 11 models with dual cameras

 The new iPhones are "jam packed with new capabilities and an incredible new design," Apple chief executive Tim Cook told a launch event in Cupertino, California.

+The surprise from Apple was the reduction in the entry-level price at US$699, down from the starting level of US$749 for the iPhone XR a year ago even as many premium devices are being priced around US$1,000.

+Apple additionally unveiled a more expensive "Pro" model of the iPhone 11.

-Apple also set launch dates for its original video offering, Apple TV+, and its game subscription service as the tech giant ramped up efforts to reduce its dependence on the iPhone.
+It also set launch dates for its original video offering, Apple TV+, and its game subscription service as part of efforts to reduce its dependence on the iPhone.

 The TV+ service will launch on Nov 1 in more than 100 countries at US$4.99 per month and will include a "powerful and inspiring lineup of original shows, movies and documentaries."